TheThom/ioBroker.sql-telegram-farm/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-(Thomas Kümmel)
+-Add the "maintenance done" menu
+-Changed the database column "Date" to "DateTime", because of time overlapping with maintenance calculations

 ### 0.2.0 (2025-02-08)

 - (Thomas Kümmel) -Put all sql actions in a seperate class and seperate file